RuiCunhaM/netronome-p4-documentation/docs/getting-started.md

 - The [`rtecli-tui`](https://github.com/RuiCunhaM/rtecli-tui) utility is also recommended to more easily interact with each NIC state.

 !!! note
     Before loading programs into a SmartNIC, ensure the target host has the RTE service running.
-A `start-rte.sh` script should be provided.